BioPhoton/ngRe/README.md

 ---

 #### Template Bindings
-In the following we try to explore the different needs when working with observables in the view.
+In the following, we try to explore the different needs when working with observables in the view.

-Lets examen different situations when binding observables to the view and see how the template syntax that Angular already providessolves this.
-Lets start with a simple exaple.
+Lets examen different situations when binding observables to the view and see how the template syntax that Angular already provides solves this.
+Let's start with a simple example.

 **Multiple usages of `async` pipe**
 Here we have to use the `async` pipe twice.
-This leads to polluted template and introduces another problem with subscriptions.
+This leads to a polluted template and introduces another problem with subscriptions.
 As observables are mostly unicasted we would receive 2 different values, one for each subscription.
-This pushes more complexity into the component code, because we have to make sure the observable is multicasted.
+This pushes more complexity into the component code because we have to make sure the observable is multicasted.

 ```html
 @Component({